 Next to the documents is a photo of Sam, me and my grandfather.
 The two men stand on either side of me as I sit proudly atop my horse.
 I look about thirteen there.
 That was the first summer I’d gone on an overnight trail ride through the bluffs with Sam and about five other kids.
 Behind us is the log cabin where the kids from out of town would stay for the week.
 Some kids were there because they loved horses and wanted to learn how to ride, but there was always at least one who was sent as punishment by the well-meaning parents who claimed the next stop was juvie.

 “Discipline!
 Hard work!” the parents insisted.
 Sam’s mustache would twitch, but he’d nod and collect the checks.
 “You’re here to learn who you are, not who you are not,” he’d tell the kids once their parents had gone.
-And the kids never left camp without knowing.
+And the kids never seemed to leave camp without knowing.

 I’d seen Sam one summer night at the diner, reading a book on equine therapy.
 I didn’t know until years later that Sam’s wife had been suffering from major depression at the time and that he’d started the camp as a way to help her cope.
 I remember her fleeting smiles as she taught me about grooming, but I don’t recall seeing her much in town as a kid.
 Sam found her in the meadow behind the campgrounds a few years after the camp opened, blood from a self-inflicted gunshot wound dotting the snow like confetti.